 The first type of green printing ink is vegetable-based ink.
 These inks use stable vegetable sources like canola, China wood, linseed, castor, soy, and safflower with good wetting properties and the ability to carry solid pigments.

 Most manufacturers of vegetable ink blend different sources to leverage the unique properties of each compound.
-Soy-based inks are one of the most popular choices among vegetable inks because of their high performance, low VOC emissions, and cost-effectiveness.
+Soy-based ink is especially popular among printers keen on reducing their carbon footprint.
+It offers cost-effectiveness, high performance, vibrant color output, and low VOC emissions.

 2. Water-Based Ink